ERPLibre/ERPLibre/doc/PRODUCTION.md

 ### 2. Modify the parameters

 Modify the file env_var.sh for production installation.
 Enable nginx if you need a proxy with `EL_INSTALL_NGINX` at True.
-Redirect your DNS to the proxy's ip and add your A and AAAA into `WL_WEBSITE_NAME` with space between.
+Redirect your DNS to the proxy's ip and add your A and AAAA into `EL_WEBSITE_NAME` with space between.

 ### 3. Execute the scripts: